gufett0/ZK-KYC-DSIG/README.md

 ## Getting Started

-The order in which run the commands linearly are:
+The order in which to call the commands for a linear execution are:

 > npm run test:full
 > npm run test:one